tpokorra/user_cas/README.md

 **Group**: Name of group attribute in your LDAP response.
 Default: empty

 **Group Name Field**: Name of the LDAP attribute in your group node to set a group’s name.
 If no name filed is set or found, the DN of the group will be used as the group’s name.
 Default: empty

-**Group Name Filter**: Define a filter (RegExp syntax!) with only the allowed characters for a group name.
-Group names are cut after 63 characters per definition by ownCloud/Nextcloud core.
-Default: empty.
-E.g.: a-zA-Z0-9\.\-_ @

-**Group Name Replace Umlauts**: Activate to filter german umlauts out of the group’s name.
-Only works, if *Group* and *Group Name Field* are filled.
-Default: off

 **Quota**: Name of quota attribute in your LDAP response.
 Quota can be a numeric byte value or a human readable string, like 1GB or 512MB.
 Default: empty